ayaneotools/.github/profile/README.md

 - [ ] Dual-booting with SteamOS and Windows, easy switching between both
 - [ ] Automation for Windows re-install (this seems to be a frequent task for some lol)
 - [ ] Wiki of Games on different devices, with settings and TDP/Clocks

+## Please note that this organisation and any people apart of it are not affiliated with Ayaneo unless specified.